ttoth76/glow_bonemed/MSDS_6372_Project2.md

 -   **The Response Variable is Binary**: ‘Fracture’ as a response variable is a factor with binary levels (Yes/No)

 -   **Independence**: We can assume that the observations are independent

 -   **Multicolliearity**: The is no multicollinearity among the explanatory variables (VIF values show no multicollinearity)

 -   **Outliers**: The largest Cooks D value is 0.015 which indicates that there is no extreme outlier

 -   **The Sample Size is Sufficiently Large**: ?

+-   Sensitivity: The probability that the model predicts a positive outcome for an observation when indeed the outcome is positive.
+This is also called the “true positive rate.”

+-   Specificity: The probability that the model predicts a negative outcome for an observation when indeed the outcome is negative.
+This is also called the “true negative rate.”

 ## Model scoring